 Help with the papers and the hearing

-Many courts have advocates in the courthouse who can help you file for a 209A protective order.
+Many courts have advocates in the courthouse who can help you file for a 209A restraining order.
 Advocates may be from:

 - SAFEPLAN, a program of the Massachusetts Office of Victim Assistance (MOVA).
 SAFEPLAN advocates work with local domestic violence programs.